Spinosauridae: Cranial crests and neural spines

 Theropod heads are often decorated with some form of crest, horn, or rugose structure, which in life, would have been extended by keratin.
 Though there has been little discussion on the head crests of spinosaurs, Hone and Holtz in 2017 considered that their most likely use was for displaying to potential mates or as a means of threatening rivals and other predators.
 Such has been suggested for theropod cranial structures before, which may have been aided by unusual or bright coloration to provide further visual cues.

 Many theories have been proposed over the years for the use of spinosaurid dorsal sails, such as thermoregulation; to aid in swimming; to store energy or insulate the animal; or for display purposes, such as intimidating rivals and predators, or attracting mates.
 Many elaborate body structures of modern-day animals serve to attract members of the opposite sex during mating.
 It is possible that the sail of Spinosaurus was used for courtship, in a way similar to a peacock's tail.
 In 1915, Stromer speculated that the size of the neural spines may have differed between males and females.
 In 2012, French paleontologist Ronan Allain and colleagues suggested considering the high diversity in neural spine elongation observed in theropod dinosaurs, as well as histological research done on the sails of synapsids (stem mammals), the sinusoidal sail of Ichthyovenator was likely used for courtship display or recognising members of its own species.
 In a 2013 blog post, Darren Naish considered the latter function unlikely, favouring the hypothesis of sexual selection for Ichthyovenator's sail because it appears to have evolved on its own, without very close relatives.
 Naish also notes it is possible similar relatives have not yet been discovered.

+In 2015, the German biophysicist Jan Gimsa and colleagues suggested that this feature could also have aided aquatic movement by improving manoeuvrability when submerged, and acted as fulcrum for powerful movements of the neck and tail (similar to those of sailfish or thresher sharks).